We've been asked the following question frequently.

 Ahhhhhhh yes, the taste issue.

-Honestly, staples like the low carb breads and cereals do make sense, but skip the snacks.
+Honestly, staples like the low carb breads and cereals do make sense.

 Heck, it's a lot cheaper and healthier to have a snack like a banana with peanut butter for about the same amount of calories.Tweet